 Family Law Services

 The Pro Bono Project has been providing family law services since its inception.
-We provide services to Santa Clara County community members who have cases in Santa Clara County in domestic violence, dissolution, separation, and parentage actions.
-The actions may involve custody, visitation, and child support.
+We provide services to Santa Clara County community members who have cases in Santa Clara County in domestic violence, custody/visitation, and parentage actions.
 Services can include advice, referral to other resources, preparation of documents, help with filing, coaching on self representation, negotiation and settlement, limited scope representation, and full legal representation.

 - Family Law Clinics